jworth/interpretation/course/content/en/class1/extended.md

 title: Extended Content
 description: Some description...
 ---
-Here you can access the original extended interviews individually.
+Here you can access Graham and Susan's original interviews in full.